Improving an old Hubbard harpsichord kit

 10. “Cathedral effect” and diagonal dampers

-If one has built a HDK with flag dampers, the temptation is to convert each damper to a diagonal one.
-Doing this in the upper 8' stop does not make any sense: it is always on, and therefore it can not provide any cathedral effect (unless one installs a special stop knob specifically for this purpose of course: note that this requires a significantly different lever ratio than a “piano stop” lever).
-Converting to diagonal dampers the lower 8' stop is not that useful either, because this stop is seldom disengaged: the upper 8' + 4' combination is very rarely used, and the solo 4' with its tiny-mass strings has already an audible cathedral effect from all those 8' strings even if damped.
+If one has built a Hubbard two-manual kit with flag dampers, the temptation is to convert each damper to a diagonal one.
+In the upper 8' stop does not make any sense: it is always on, and therefore it can not provide any cathedral effect (unless one installs a special stop knob specifically for this purpose of course: note that this requires a significantly different lever ratio than a “piano stop” lever).
+As for the lower 8' stop, the conversion to diagonal dampers is not that useful either, because this stop is seldom disengaged: the upper 8' + 4' combination is very rarely used, and the solo 4' with its tiny-mass strings has already an audible cathedral effect from all those 8' strings even if damped.
 However, converting to diagonal the 4' dampers is relatively simple and very effective, and the effect is clearly audible when playing solo any of the 8' stops.
-This 4' damper conversion hardly affects the regulation at all when (as per HDK and HKI), with all the stops and the coupler ON, the 4' is the first choir that speaks in the “staggering sequence”.
+This 4' damper conversion hardly affects the regulation at all, provided that (in agreement with Hubbard's directions), with all the stops and the coupler ON, the 4' is the first choir that speaks in the “staggering sequence”.
 A full discussion about dampers and the cathedral effect is included in the book Playing the Baroque Harpsichord, section 6.2 and Appendix J.

 11. Replacing the lower key Philips screws